m-h-saikat/SAIKAT-S-INSTITUTE-OF-IT/README.md

 # SAIKAT'S INSTITUTE OF IT

-This is a Web Development And Programming Club details app.
-Which tells you about available Prorammers option with their corresponding price and location
+This is a INSTITUTE OF IT.
+Which tells you about available Course option with their Details price and location.

 <!-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). -->

 ## About This Project

-In this project we have made a site that shows us programmers demandable price  and sits available numbers.
+In this project we have made a site that shows us Course  price  and sits available numbers.
 We have used our data base to collect context API.

 ##Technologies Used for Building the site